Skip to content

 So, the safest width would be somewhere between 55 to 100 characters per line (this includes every letter, punctuation as well as space).
 Consider your font type and font face (the size should be within 500-650 pixels).

 With over 2 million blog posts every day, readers are likely to skim through content.
-While skimming, they look at the key points to determine whether they’d be interested to read through the entire post.
+While skimming, they look at the key points to determine whether they’d be interested in reading through the entire post.

 Here, headings and subheadings play an important role in dividing the content into different sections so that readers get what topics the article will cover at first glance.